 The film plot overview

-Below is a bit of the movie plot according to Wikipedia.
+Below is a bit of the movie plot.
+Source: Wikipedia.

 One year after Vincent van Gogh’s suicide, Postman Joseph Roulin who also Van Gogh best friend asks his son Armand to deliver Van Gogh’s last letter to his brother, Theo.
 Roulin finds the death suspicious, as merely weeks earlier Van Gogh claimed through letters that his mood was calm and normal.
 Armand reluctantly agrees and heads for Paris.